 John Ford ‘s other films

-Ford made numerous other films, from Darling Clementine’s Infernal Challengeof 1946 to Rio Bravo Rio Grande of 1950.
-The latest westerns of the 1960s are now twilight westerns such as The Man Who Killed Liberty Valance The Man Who shot Liberty Valance from 1962.
+Ford made numerous other films, from My Darling Clementine of 1946 to Rio Grande of 1950.
+The latest westerns of the 1960s are now twilight westerns such as The Man Who shot Liberty Valance from 1962.

 John Ford’s characters repeat themselves film after film.
 They are classic heroes who embody values and have a very American way of thinking.
 If we want to be specific, a very Roosevelt way of thinking.
 A universal lyric and epic poetry out of time.
 John Ford creates a simple and rigorous style made up of long shots that enhance the great natural scenographies that become indispensable protagonists of the western.